Acidham/alfred-markdown-notes/README.md

 Type `mdt` to get all Todos found in the MD Notes.
 The list is sorted  based on when Notes with the todo was created (older notes first).
 As well you can search for full-text search in todo and use the modify keys (see [Options](#Options))

-### Search in Bookmarks
+### MD Bookmarks

+Bookmarks/ URLs stored in MD Notes can be opened using MD Notes.
+If an MD Note contains the bookmark tag (see [Configuration](#Configuration) → Bookmark Tag) and one or more URLs, they  can be opened directly from Alfred directly.

-Type `mdb` to get all Bookmkars found in the MD Notes.
-The list shows the links found in the MD Notes.
-How to allow for Boomark search you need add the tag which marks a bookmark MD note (see [Options](#Options)).
+Type `mdb` to find Bookmarks found in the MD Notes.
+The list shows the links found in the MD Notes and corresponding note.

 ### Create a MD Note